roshanaryal1/Predicting-Road-Accident-Risk/README.md

 ## 📝 License

 This project is licensed under the MIT License.
+See the `LICENSE` file for more details.